-In the early morning of 5 September 1986 a severe fire swept
+In the early morning of 5 September 1986 a severe fire

-and injury to fifty others.
+guests and injury to fifty others.

 The hotel was thought to be of fire-resisting construction